TheJester12/stripe-quick-payments/README.md

 4. Duplicate config_example.php and rename to config.php
 5. Enter in your Stripe keys into both config.php as well as stripe-payment.js
 6. Change other variables in config.php as you want
+7. You may need to edit .htaccess RewriteBase depending on where the application lies in your folder structure
-7. Test it out and see how it works!
+8. Test it out and see how it works!